-Head of laboratory – prof. Jānis Spīgulis
+Head of the laboratory – prof. Jānis Spīgulis

 Main directions of scientific work: